1. first contact

 proof of I.D. – your passport, or your drivers license and your birth certificate

 If you have been married before, you’ll need evidence of your divorce or of the death of your spouse,

-Your parents’ names (Mother’s maiden name) and where they were born
+Your parents’ names (including your Mother’s maiden name) and where they were born

 *if any of these is a problem for you, talk to me and we’ll find a way to make it work – legally of course.

 If the legal paperwork is not complete, we may need another meeting to finalise it.

 I upload the legal details to the Registry of Births Deaths and Marriages online

 You can keep in contact with me via phone, text, skype, or email whichever suits you.